SpikeAI/2022-10-04_polychronies_OBSOLETE/content/30_learning-model.md

 ### Learning sequences

+* in [@Agus2010], there are ‘‘good’’ and ‘‘bad’’ noises show that some patterns are more easy to disentangle - similar to bird songs and ecological niche.

+### bib
 Learning compositional sequences with multiple time scales through a hierarchical network of spiking neurons.
 Maes A, Barahona M, Clopath C.PLoS Comput Biol.
 2021